Rutgers Overseas Semester Experience (ROSE)

 Yes.
 The courses provided through this program will be core components that are normally required for first year students in order to help you graduate on time.
 These courses are prepared according to approved Rutgers syllabi and will be taught jointly by Rutgers and Chinese university faculty.

 Will students need to also take online classes? +

-Are the in-person courses and coursework be conducted in English or Chinese? +
+Are in-person courses conducted in Chinese? +

 The in-person academic courses and coursework are primarily conducted in English.
 There will be bilingual support from professors to help students better understand and supplement course content if needed.

 Yes.
-In order to support students’ academic needs, on-site academic advisors and tutors from both Rutgers and the Chinese partner university are available, as well as learning center support from Rutgers University in New Jersey.
+In order to support students’ academic needs, on-site academic advisors and tutors from both Rutgers and the Chinese partner universities are available, as well as learning center support from Rutgers University in New Jersey.

 What is the tuition structure for ROSE? +

 Your final tuition bill is determined by your school of enrollment and sent directly to you.
 Tuition for the ROSE program is anticipated to be approximately $14,500 with additional fees totaling approximately $1,000.

 The tuition structure is similar to a fully online semester, but will have a first semester experience more comparable with a typical in-person semester at Rutgers New Jersey.